manussekhar/German_Notes/Conjugation/Conjugation.md

-Sentence structre is Subject + verb + object + optional [[Subject]]
+Sentence structre is Subject + verb + object + optional adjective [[Subject]]

 On a verb there are 2 parts